-Popular Nutritious Russian Dishes and Food Items Posted by Jenya on Feb 18, 2014 in Other Blogs, Russian food, Russian for beginners, video
+Popular Nutritious Russian Dishes and Food Items Posted by Jenya on Feb 18, 2014 in Russian for beginners

 If you haven’t spent a significant amount of time in Russia, it would be pretty hard for you to give an accurate account of what Russian cuisine is like.
 Russian cuisine (русская кухня) is a massive aggregate of traditional Russian dishes (русские блюда), Russian adaptations of dishes that came from neighboring cultures, and dishes that were a result of necessity-driven ingenuity.

 Good news is Russian cuisine offers many choices.
 Whether you prefer juicy sizzling meats or leaner, vegetable-based dishes, you are sure to find some great options.
 I try to eat healthy, as much as I can.
 Granted, this is a vague statement (расплывчатое заявление).
 Below, however, is a much less vague collection of some Russian dishes and food items that I grew up with and still enjoy.
 All of them are pretty healthy!

 Борщ (borsch) – if you haven’t yet, lose the “T” on the end!
 Seriously, there is no “T”!